terraform-google-modules/terraform-example-foundation/2-environments/README.md

 1. Commit changes with `git add .` and `git commit -m 'Your message'`

 #### If using Cloud Build
 1. Push your plan branch to trigger a plan for all environments `git push --set-upstream origin plan` (the branch `plan` is not a special one.
-Any branch which name is different from `dev`, `nonprod` or `prod` will trigger a terraform plan).
+Any branch which name is different from `development`, `non-production` or `production` will trigger a terraform plan).
     1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
-1. Merge changes to dev with `git checkout -b dev` and `git push origin dev`
+1. Merge changes to development with `git checkout -b development` and `git push origin development`
     1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
-1. Merge changes to nonprod with `git checkout -b nonprod` and `git push origin nonprod`
+1. Merge changes to non-production with `git checkout -b non-production` and `git push origin non-production`
     1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
-1. Merge changes to prod with `git checkout -b prod` and `git push origin prod`
+1. Merge changes to production with `git checkout -b production` and `git push origin production`
     1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

 #### If using Jenkins
 1. Push your plan branch to trigger a plan for all environments `git push --set-upstream origin plan` (the branch `plan` is not a special one.
-Any branch which name is different from `dev`, `nonprod` or `prod` will trigger a terraform plan).
+Any branch which name is different from `development`, `non-production` or `production` will trigger a terraform plan).
     1. Review the plan output in your Master's web UI.
-1. Merge changes to dev with `git checkout -b dev` and `git push origin dev`
+1. Merge changes to development with `git checkout -b development` and `git push origin development`
     1. Review the apply output in your Master's web UI.
-1. Merge changes to nonprod with `git checkout -b nonprod` and `git push origin nonprod`
+1. Merge changes to non-production with `git checkout -b non-production` and `git push origin non-production`
     1. Review the apply output in your Master's web UI.
-1. Merge changes to prod with `git checkout -b prod` and `git push origin prod`
+1. Merge changes to production with `git checkout -b production` and `git push origin production`
     1. Review the apply output in your Master's web UI.